htcondor/htcondor/docs/cloud-computing/condor-in-the-cloud.rst

   * allow :tool:`condor_annex` can add nodes

-* a small script to set :macro:`TCP_FORWARDING_HOST` to the instance's public IP adress when the instance starts up.
+* a small script to set :macro:`TCP_FORWARDING_HOST` to the instance's public IP address when the instance starts up.

 More-detailed `instructions <https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki?p=CondorInTheCloudSeedConstruction>`_
 for constructing a seed node on AWS are available.
 A RHEL 7.6 image built